eddieantonio/predictive-text-studio/docs/conventions.md

 e7dfbf9 remove: old algorithm for felincating bjorndingers
 ```

-There are probably too many results to sift through manually, so you can
+There are probably too many commits to sift through manually, so you can
 add extra keywords by providing `--all-match` and one or more
 `--grep="KEYWORD"` arguments.
 In this example, I seem to recall that
-I removed some code that involved bjorndingers somehow, so I use the
+I removed some code that involved “bjorndingers” somehow, so I use the
 following command:

     git log --oneline --all-match --grep="remove" --grep="bjorndinger"